 A Polish-born scientist working in France, Marie Curie (1867-1934) was the first woman scientist to become a household word.
 Even today, many people would answer the question “Who is the most famous scientist of all time?” with the names Isaac Newton or Albert Einstein.
-If pressed, they could probably come up with the names of other male scientists whose work had a profound impact on the world—perhaps including Nicolaus Copernicus, Gregor Mendel, Charles Darwin.
-If they were then asked “Who is the most famous woman scientist of all time?” most would be able to respond with Curie’s name, although they might not be able to identify her field or her contribution to it—and might not be able to come up with the names of any other women scientists.
-They might know that she was the first woman to earn a Nobel prize, and perhaps might also know that she was the first person ever to earn a second.
+If pressed, they could probably come up with the names of other male scientists whose work had a profound impact on the world—perhaps including Nicolaus Copernicus, Gregor Mendel, and Charles Darwin.
+If they were then asked, “Who is the most famous woman scientist of all time?” most would be able to respond with Curie’s name, although they might not be able to identify her field or her contribution to it—and might not be able to come up with the names of any other women scientists.
+They might know that she was the first woman to earn a Nobel prize, and perhaps they might also know that she was the first person ever to earn a second.

 By opening up the science of radioactivity, Marie Curie, née Maria Sklodowska, along with her collaborator and husband, Pierre Curie, overturned key assumptions of nineteenth-century science.
 For example, the fact that radium—one of two elements Curie discovered—spontaneously emitted energy without itself undergoing any change seemed to challenge the first law of thermodynamics.
 According to that law, energy cannot be created or destroyed but only converted from one form to another.
 Before Curie’s doctoral thesis work shed light on the phenomenon of radioactivity, many scientists believed that all natural phenomena could be explained by referring to Newton’s seventeenth-century elucidation of the laws of gravity or to James Clerk Maxwell’s nineteenth-century elucidation of the laws of electromagnetism.

-Curie has been the subject of many biographies over the more than eight decades since her death in 1934, written in—and translated into—a variety of languages, and aimed at three different reading audiences: adults, young adults, and children.
+Curie has been the subject of many biographies over the more than eight decades since her death in 1934, written in—and translated into—a variety of languages and aimed at three different reading audiences: adults, young adults, and children.
 Curie herself, as part of an arrangement with Missy Meloney, an American journalist who arranged for Curie to tour the United States in 1921, wrote, in English, a biography of her husband, who had died suddenly and unexpectedly in a traffic accident in 1906, as well as a brief autobiography.

 Although over the years the story has been revisited many times, the basic facts remain the same, though the spin has differed.
 Some biographers, for example, choose to ignore the fact that Marie and Pierre Curie, as well as Pierre’s brother, Jacques, all attended séances conducted by the self-styled medium Eusapia Palladino, an Italian spiritualist who claimed, among other things, that she could communicate with the dead.
-Pierre appears to have gone to his death believing that Palladino’s methods might shed light not only on radioactivity but also on “a whole domain of entirely new facts and physical states in space of which we have no conception,” as he wrote his friend and physicist colleague Georges Gouy only five days before his fatal accident.
-Others choose to downplay what seems to have been the first extensive depression she went through (although it was not called that at the time), in the year after she completed high school with highest honors at the age of fifteen.
+Pierre appears to have gone to his death believing that Palladino’s methods might shed light not only on radioactivity but also on “a whole domain of entirely new facts and physical states in the space of which we have no conception,” as he wrote his friend and physicist colleague Georges Gouy only five days before his fatal accident.
+Others choose to downplay what seems to have been the first extensive depression she went through (although it was not called that at the time) in the year after she completed high school with the highest honors at the age of fifteen.

 Marie Curie, née Maria Sklodowska, was born in Warsaw in 1867, the fifth and last child of committed Polish nationalists.
 Seventy-five years before her birth, Poland had been divided among three large powers: Russia, Prussia, and Austria.
 Warsaw was controlled by the Russian czar, who outlawed the teaching of Polish history, language, or literature.
 Unable to hide his support for Polish nationalism, Maria’s father lost his job as a teacher of mathematics and physics.
 His next teaching posts paid little, and the family had to take in boarders.
-Maria was only eight when her oldest sister died after catching a boarder’s disease; less than three years later, her mother also died after a long battle with tuberculosis.
+Maria was only eight when her oldest sister died after catching a border disease; less than three years later, her mother also died after a long battle with tuberculosis.

-For seven years Maria worked to fill her part of the bargain, for three of them as a governess in the home of a beet-sugar factory owner about 100 miles north of Warsaw.
-She continued her own education there by reading widely in the factory library, taking a series of chemistry lessons from a chemist at the factory, and studying mathematics through an informal correspondence course with her father.
+For seven years, Maria worked to fill her part of the bargain, for three of them as a governess in the home of a beet-sugar factory owner about 100 miles north of Warsaw.
+She continued her own education, thereby reading widely in the factory library, taking a series of chemistry lessons from a chemist at the factory, and studying mathematics through an informal correspondence course with her father.

 Sklodowska, having been commissioned by the Society for the Encouragement of National Industry to study the magnetic properties of different steels, needed space in which to work.
 Upon learning of Sklodowska’s search for lab space, a Polish scientist visiting Paris introduced her to Pierre Curie.
 Despite Curie’s title—Laboratory Chief at the Paris Municipal School of Industrial Physics and Chemistry—his lab facilities were poor, but he made room for Sklodowska anyway.